kanisterio/kanister/design/kanister-kopia-integration.md

 ### Kanister Functions that use Kopia API Server

-We should also create Kanister functions same as above, but leverage the use of [Kopia in it's server mode](https://kopia.io/docs/repository-server/).
+We should also create Kanister functions that leverage the use of [Kopia in it's server mode](https://kopia.io/docs/repository-server/).
-These Kanister functions would act like Kopia clients trying to securely proxy access to the repository storage without exposing sensitive storage credentials.
+These Kanister functions would act like Kopia clients that securely proxy access repository storage without exposing sensitive storage credentials.

-Following are the names of a few that could be implemented;
+Following is a list of few such functions;

 1. BackupDataToServer - To perform backup via the KopiaAPIserver
 2. RestoreDataFromServer - To restore from the KopiaAPIServer